chu0802/SnD/README.md

 python -m scripts.continually_train --config_path configs/snd_config_4_gpus.yaml --order 0 --distributed --nproc_per_node 4
 ```

-- 🔴 **HOTFIX** 🔴: The `--order` argument currently has a bug.
-Currently, it shifts the sequence to the **right**, while it should shifting the sequence to the **left** as mentioned in our paper.
-We are actively working on resolving this issue.

 #### Note

 - The `--order` argument specifies an offset to shift the pre-defined dataset sequence.